 Each level contains 18 lessons and we recommend 1-3 lessons a week depending on how motivated the student is.
-Level A is available now and we anticipate Level B will be available late summer 2018.
-Levels C and D will be available in late 2018 and spring 2019.
-For a late elementary or middle school student, completing 1-2 lessons a week over 1-2 years would be appropriate.
-For a high school student, we'd recommend 2-3 lessons a week for a single year.
+For a middle school student, completing 1-2 lessons a week over 1-2 years would be appropriate.
+For a high school student, we'd recommend 2-3 lessons a week to complete two levels in one semester or four levels in a school year.

 Yes!
-The contents of the kit and the curriculum are fully reusable for multiple children in the same household.
+The contents of the kit and the curriculum are fully reusable for multiple members of the same household and with proper care the parts can be used on many projects in the future.
 The curriculum may not be resold or given away to another family.

 Is the kit resuable for other curriculum levels?

 Yes!
 The components of each kit will be reused in future levels of the course.

 Are the kit components reusable for other projects?